-Pass mark:
+Pass mark

-The pass mark is 40 (Undergraduate programmes)
+The pass mark is 40% (Undergraduate programmes).

-Course requirements:
+Course requirements

-Progression is subject to the University's Undergraduate Progress Regulations (http://www.ncl.ac.uk/students/progress/student-resources/regulations/) and Undergraduate Examination (http://www.ncl.ac.uk/students/progress/exams/exams/usefulinfo.htm).
+Progression is subject to the University's Undergraduate Progress Regulations and Undergraduate Examination Conventions.
 In summary, students must pass, or be deemed to have passed, 120 credits at each Stage.
-Limited compensation up to 40 credits and down to a mark of 35 is possible at each Stage and there are resit opportunities, with certain restrictions.
+Limited compensation up to 40 credits and down to a mark of 35% is possible at each Stage and there are re-assessment opportunities, with certain restrictions.

-Weighting of stages:
+Weighting of stages

-The marks from Stages 2 and 3 will contribute to the final classification of the degree The weighting of marks contributing to the degree for Stages 2 and 3 is 1:2 Common Marking Scheme:
+The marks from Stages 2 and 3 will contribute to the final classification of the degree The weighting of marks contributing to the degree for Stages 2 and 3 is 1:2

+Common Marking Scheme